Kenneth McMillan (actor)

 Kenneth McMillan (July 2, 1932 – January 8, 1989) was an American actor.
 McMillan was usually cast as gruff, hostile and unfriendly characters due to his rough image.
 However, he was sometimes cast in some lighter comic roles that highlighted his gentler side.
-He was perhaps best known as Jack Doyle in Rhoda (1977–1978), and as Baron Harkonnen in David Lynch's Dune.
+He was perhaps best known as Jack Doyle in Rhoda (1977–1978), and as Baron Vladimir Harkonnen in David Lynch's Dune.

 Biography

 Personal life

 McMillan was born in Brooklyn, New York, the son of Margaret and Harry McMillan, a truck driver.